 And yes, you read correctly above: BOTH parents must accompany the child.
-If it’s too difficult for both parents to attend, particularly if they are divorced and one has sole legal custody, you will need to bring a notarized DS-3053 form (see links below to find forms), which states that the parent not present consents to the child receiving a passport.
+If it’s too difficult for both parents to attend, particularly if they are divorced and one has sole legal custody, you will need to bring a notarized DS-3053 form, which states that the parent not present consents to the child receiving a passport.
 This form is only valid for three months.
 If you are divorced, you will also need to bring in the court order that grants you the legal guardian.
 If your spouse is deceased, you can bring a copy of the death certificate verifying why you are applying alone.
 If, for any reason, you cannot bring in any or all of the documentation mentioned, you will need to complete and bring in the DS-3053 form stating why you cannot get consent.
-Sometimes, a court order may grant travel with the child, in which case that will need to be brought in as well.
+Sometimes, a court order may grant travel with the child, in which case the order will need to be brought in as well.

 You will also need to bring in a copy of the child’s birth certificate or adoption decree (if applicable).
 If your child was born in another country, you will need to bring in the consular report of birth abroad (Form FS-240) or certificate of birth abroad (Form DS-1350).
 The birth certificate has to be an official birth certificate, not a copy, or it will not be accepted.
 Both parents also need to provide a copy of both sides of their driver’s licenses.
 If one parent isn’t present, a copy needs to be brought in with the accompanying parent.

 Now that you’ve gathered all the documents illustrating who your child is and that you are the parent/guardian, you can complete form DS-11, which provides all the information that will be used on your child’s passport.